 So You open your browser and you visit web.whatsapp.com and you are told to scan a QR code that will allow you to use WhatsApp from your browser, except.
 It’s a thinned down version of the original WhatsApp which didn’t offer any features in the first place to even be worth thinning down at all.
 And you can send and receive WhatsApp texts till your phone is connected, as soon as it goes offline, your connection to WhatsApp from the browser is closed.

-My question is – Why the f**k on are earth are you even calling it WhatsApp web when it actually only works as a front-end to the already running WhatsApp on my device.
+My question is – Why the f**k on our earth are you even calling it WhatsApp web when it actually only works as a front-end to the already running WhatsApp on my device.

 3 – The Desktop App